Oregon romance writer Nancy Crampton Brophy sentenced to life in prison for husband’s murder

 Referring to the victim as “Chef Brophy,” the judge said Daniel Brophy was a “mentor and teacher to many.”

-“The impression I came away with was he was a make of quiet dignity,” Ramras said before handing down the sentence.
+“The impression I came away with was he was a man of quiet dignity,” Ramras said before handing down the sentence.

 A jury of five men and seven women found Crampton Brophy’s guilty of a single count of second-degree murder in the death of chef Daniel Brophy, an instructor at the Oregon Culinary Institute in Southwest Portland.